vwkd/science-physics/src/quantum mechanics/quantum field theory/index.md

-field: fluid like substance that can ripple universe is made up of fields fields are the fundamental building blocks of the universe
+field: fluid like substance that can ripple universe is made up of fields fields are the fundamental building blocks of the universe there is no "empty" space, fields are there, just in their lowest energy state, there *is* something

 Faraday postulated electromagnetic field electromagnetic field was one of the most abstract theories photons (light) is just a wave of the EM field

-this holds more generally for all particles particle is a wave in its field wave is like a bundle of energy, descrete size because of descrete energy
+this holds more generally for all particles particle is a wave in its field, location where field vibrates more, higher energy state wave is like a bundle of energy, descrete size because of descrete energy

 fields can interact with each other